AlgyJr/ios_guides/Custom-Views.md

 Interface Builder allows you to accomplish these things by providing a placeholder [file's owner][filesowner] object.
-You can define outlets from the file's owner to objects in your nib by setting its custom class and then using the associate editor (tuxedo view) and control dragging objects into the custom class.
+You can define outlets from the file's owner to objects in your nib by setting its custom class and then using the assistant editor and control dragging objects into the custom class.

 For example in our `CaptionableImageView` [example](#example-an-image-view-with-caption)